wuguangxinchn/CarND-Advanced-Lane-Lines/writeup_report.md

 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

-Please see the code of this project in Jupyter notebook `main.ipynb`
+Please see the code of this project in Jupyter notebook `main_updated.ipynb`
 ---

 ### Camera Calibration